AndreaBorgia-Abo/tutorial_openui5/README.md

 # tutorial_openui5

-Codice di esempio preso dai tutorial ufficiali di [openui5](https://openui5.org/) e prove varie
+Sample code taken from the official [openui5](https://openui5.org/) tutorials and various tests

-Per creare una nuova app, ho usato:
+To create a new app, I used:
 * [UI5 Tooling](https://sap.github.io/ui5-tooling/)
 * [Easy-UI5](https://developers.sap.com/tutorials/cp-cf-sapui5-local-setup.html)

-Step su Windows da seguire per una nuova app:
+Steps on Windows to follow for a new app:

-* installare [Node.js](https://www.npmjs.com/get-npm) per avere npm
+* install [Node.js](https://nodejs.org/en/download) to have npm
 * npm init --yes
 * npm install -g @ui5/cli
 * npm install -g yo
 * npm install -g generator-easy-ui5
 * npm install -g mbt
-* choco install make (per Windows, da installare come administrator!)
+* choco install make (for Windows, to be installed as administrator!)
-* yo easy-ui5 (questo crea manifest.json e vi evita [questo simpatico bug](https://github.com/SAP/ui5-project/issues/310) che si verifica creando la app manualmente; come opzioni usare "static webserver" e "local resource (OpenUI5)", il resto va bene default)
+* yo easy-ui5 (this creates manifest.json and spares you [this nice bug](https://github.com/SAP/ui5-project/issues/310) that occurs creating the app manually; as options use "static webserver" and "local resource (OpenUI5)", the rest is fine by default)
-* cd percorsoapp
+* cd pathapp
-* segare la directory .git (per integrare tutta la app in un git esistente senza fare nuovo repo o submodulo)
+* remove the .git directory (to integrate the whole app into an existing git without making new repo or submodule)
-* ui5 --config=uimodule/ui5.yaml add themelib_sap_belize (per poter seguire gli esempi che lo richiedono)
+* ui5 --config=uimodule/ui5.yaml add themelib_sap_belize (to be able to follow examples that require it)
-* npm install local-web-server --save-dev (la [app di esempio ufficiale](https://github.com/SAP/openui5-sample-app) usa un [webserver dedicato](https://www.npmjs.com/package/local-web-server) per servire la build ottimizzata, mentre la app generata automaticamente non lo prevede)
+* npm install local-web-server --save-dev ([the official sample app](https://github.com/SAP/openui5-sample-app) uses a [dedicated webserver](https://www.npmjs.com/package/local-web-server) to serve the optimized build, while the automatically generated app does not)
-* inserire un target aggiuntivo in package.json: `"serve-dist": "ws --compress -d uimodule/dist",`
+* insert an additional target in package.json: `"serve-dist": "ws --compress -d uimodule/dist",`
-* npm run start (oppure) npm run serve-dist
+* npm run start (or) npm run serve-dist

-Step per Debian:
+Steps for Debian:
 * apt-get install nodejs npm
 * npm init --yes
 * npm install @ui5/cli --save-dev